Nexmo/nexmo-developer/_partials/stitch/guides/simple-conversation/javascript.md

 To test your application:

 1. Run a local webserver using `static`, `http-server` on any free port.
 The default port is `8080`.
-2. Prompt `localhost:port` in two side-by-side browser windows.
+2. Load two browser windows side-by-side using address `localhost`:*port*.
 This will automatically load `index.html`.
-Note: `port` is the port you're running your local web server on.
+Note: *port* is the port you're running your local web server on.
 3. Type any user name and click the Login button.
 4. Type a message and send it.
 You can create a two-way conversation by switching between the browser tabs or windows.